pdjr-build/swipe-handler/README.md

 __options.classname__

-A string containing zero or more space-separated CSS class names which will be applied to elements in the swipe collection.
-If undefined, then the value "hidden" will be used.
+A string containing zero or more space-separated CSS class names which will be applied to the currently selected _panel_ in the swipe collection.
+If undefined, then the value "swipehandler-selected" will be used.
 To stop the handler from applying any class changes set this value to null or the empty string.

 Example: { classname: "redbackground flashbackground" }